nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
-* For other optional fields excluding tags, you may type `[FIELD_TYPE]/` to clear the field.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
-*  `edit 2 t/medical plan/Protecc Life premium/` Edits the insurance tag of the 2nd person to be `medical`, edits the plan name to `Protecc Life` and clears the insurance premium field.
+*  `edit 5 t/medical b/1990-01-01` edits the insurance tag of the 5th person to be `medical` and edits the birthdate to be `1990-01-01`.

 ### Locating persons by name: `find`